aboood40091/FastYZ/README.md

 The focus of FastYZ is **very fast compression** while maintaining full compatibility with standard Yaz0 decoders.
 Like FastLZ, this comes at the cost of compression ratio.
 If you need the smallest possible output, consider using a slower optimal parser like [libyaz0](https://github.com/aboood40091/libyaz0) or similar tools.

+**It is now also possible to replicate Nintendo EAD/EPD's exact compressor, byte for byte!** If you are interested, check out [TrueYZ](https://github.com/aboood40091/TrueYZ).

 FastYZ is ideal for scenarios where compression speed matters more than achieving the smallest possible file size, such as:

 - Build systems that compress many assets